The Mediator pattern is a behavioral design pattern.

-Once you receive an order to develop a joke application – the user presses a button in the middle of the screen and a funny sound of duck quacking is heard.
+One day you receive an order to develop a joke app – the user presses a button in the middle of the screen and a funny duck quacking sound is heard.

-After uploading to appstore, the app becomes a hit: everyone quacks through your app, Ilon Musk quacks in his instagram at the next launch of a super-high-speed tunnel on Mars, Hillary Clinton beat Donald Trump in debates and wins elections in Ukraine, success!
+After uploading to the app store, the app becomes a hit: everyone quacks through your app, Elon Musk quacks on his Instagram at the latest launch of a super-high-speed tunnel on Mars, Hillary Clinton quacks Donald Trump at the debates and wins the elections in Ukraine, success!

 class DuckButton {